anne-gcd/MTG-Link/README.md

 ```

 **NB:** When using the `--force` option, the `--multiple` option cannot be used, as otherwise it would filter unique solutions obtained with different `-k` values.

+### Outputs

+The main outputs of MTG-Link are the following:

+* Output GFA file: `[input_GFA_name]_mtglink.gfa`
+    * it is an assembly graph file in GFA format, that complements the input GFA file with the obtained assembled target sequences.
+* Output FASTA file: `[input_GFA_name].assembled_sequences.fasta`
+    * it is a sequence file in FASTA format, that contains the set of assembled target sequences.

+**NB:** All the output files and directories (including the intermediate files) of MTG-Link are detailed in [input-output_files.md](./docs/input-output_files.md).

+## Examples of MTG-Link applications

 <!--
 ## License